megrimm/pd-stream/README.md

 # pd-stream
-streaming objects for puredata (Forked from various places) right now mp3cast~ works but the others crash on me... go figure
+streaming objects for puredata (Forked from various places) right now mp3cast~ works but mp3amp~ wont create and the oog externals crash on me... go figure

 OSX Build